 1988 Master of Science, Aerospace Engineering, University of Colorado, Boulder

-1992 Squadron Officer School (Distinguished Graduate), Maxwell AFB, Ala.
+1992 Squadron Officer School, Distinguished Graduate, Maxwell Air Force Base, Ala.

 2003 Master of Security Studies, Air War College, Maxwell AFB, Ala.